 Grant-giving foundations, government agencies, and other funding bodies support the work of both established and new nonprofit organizations.
 This support allows nonprofits to pursue their missions and contribute to a more philanthropic world.

 In this guide we’ll cover the main sources for these kinds of grants, plus some extra tips for finding startup funding:

 Understanding each primary source of nonprofit support will go a long way toward getting your nonprofit up and running.

 While starting a nonprofit isn’t easy, having strong initial support is key to laying the groundwork for long-term success.
 Yes, startup grants can be great, but they’re not 100% guaranteed.
-You need funding sources that are reliable, accessible, and highly effective.
+You need additional funding sources that are reliable, accessible, and highly effective.

 Corporate philanthropy is a major part of the nonprofit world.
 If you’re unfamiliar with the key types of corporate philanthropy programs, now’s the time to change that.
-Your nonprofit organization will almost certainly be interacting with them in the future.
+Your nonprofit will almost certainly be interacting with them in the future.

 These are the three main types of corporate giving programs that support nonprofits:

 You’ve already put in all the hard work to complete your 501(c)(3) application, but now it’s time to conduct even more research.
 If you want corporate support for your nonprofit organization, you’ll need to identify companies that might be interested in helping you pursue your mission.